Tom Burke (Irish revolutionary and sportsman): Revolutionary activities

 Thomas Burke was the founder of the Drogheda branch of the Irish Volunteers and was a courier for the revolutionary leader Michael Collins.
 He served much time in British prisons during the Irish revolutionary period, most notably Frongoch internment camp in 1916, where he captained a Louth side in a game of Gaelic football in the prison.
 When the truce to end the Irish War of Independence was signed in 1921, Burke was interned in the Curragh.

+Football career

+Burke captained his county in the 1912 All-Ireland Junior Football Championship final against Tipperary.
+He achieved success at club level with Stars of Drogheda and subsequently Wolfe Tones, who he helped found in the 1920s.
+After his playing days ended, he took up refereeing and later chaired the county board for several years.